MENUmenu-icon

 One of these factors is having diabetes.
 Diabetes can affect many aspects of your health, including your eyes and how healthy they are.

-By having diabetes, you increase your risk of cataracts forming.
+By having diabetes, you increase your risk of cataracts in Boston forming.
 Cataracts are a prevalent eye condition that almost everyone will develop due to aging.
 But if you have diabetes, cataracts may start at a much younger age.

-You can only be diagnosed with diabetic retinopathy if you have diabetes.
+You can only be diagnosed with diabetic retinopathy in Boston if you have diabetes.
 Because having diabetes puts you at risk for both these conditions, you can have both simultaneously.
 Keep reading to learn more about these conditions!

 Diabetic Retinopathy